rbms-bsc/DCRMR/_pages/PPDM/Date-of-manufacture-ori.md

 ## 4.225.3 General rule

-<a name="4.225.3.1">4.225.3.1</a> Transcribe a date of impression or other manufacture as part of this element only if it has not been treated as the [date of publication](/DCRMR/ppdm/Date-of-publication/) or [date of distribution](/DCRMR/ppdm/Date-of-distribution/), etc. and only if it applies, or is likely to apply, to all copies of the edition or issue being cataloged.
+<a name="4.225.3.1">4.225.3.1</a> Transcribe a date of impression or other manufacture as part of this element only if it has not been treated as the [Date of publication](/DCRMR/ppdm/Date-of-publication/) or [Date of distribution](/DCRMR/ppdm/Date-of-distribution/), etc. and only if it applies, or is likely to apply, to all copies of the edition or issue being cataloged.
 Such situations will occur only rarely.
-Dates of impression or other manufacture associated with a substantially unchanged impression of an edition or issue may be transcribed in a [note on item](/DCRMR/ppdm/notes-on-items/Note-on-item/) if considered important.
+Dates of impression or other manufacture associated with a substantially unchanged impression of an edition or issue may be transcribed in a [Note on item](/DCRMR/ppdm/notes-on-items/Note-on-item/) if considered important.

 ## 4.225.4 Alternative rule